Radiative corrections for factorized jet observables in heavy ion collisions: Summary and Outlook

 This is the first consistent factorization formalism for jet substructure observables in heavy ion collisions.
+It systematically incorporates both vacuum and medium evolution of the jet and all of its leading radiative corrections are resummed using a Renormalization Group Equation.
+The utility of this framework is that it tells us exactly which pieces are universal and which are process/measurement dependent by factorizing them in term of of operators.
 This is still an idealized case as evidenced by the assumptions that have gone into this derivation but is an important step towards addressing a realistic scenario.
 In particular, we would like to consider the following phenomenologically relevant cases of increasing complexity \begin{enumerate} \item The medium exists for a short time comparable to or shorter than the formation time of the jet but the medium is dilute.
 This means that the mean free path is large compared to the medium size and only a single interaction of the jet with the medium is relevant.
 In this case the jet partons wont go on-shell before they interact with the medium.
 This would mean a hard interaction that creates the jet and the forward scattering from the medium can have interference diagrams.
 Since the formation time for Soft radiation is small, we conjecture that the Soft function remains unchanged and only the jet function will get modified.
 However, due to consistency of factorization the rapidity RG for the jet function will also remain unchanged, albeit with a modified natural scale for the rapidity.

 \item A more complicated case would be that the mean free path can be comparable to or smaller than the formation time of the jet which in turn is comparable to the size of the medium.
-This would mean that apart from hard-medium interaction interference, multiple interactions of the jet with the medium are important and there is quantum inteference between successive interactions(LPM effect).
+This would mean that apart from hard-medium interaction interference, multiple interactions of the jet with the medium are important and there is quantum interference between successive interactions(LPM effect).
 Again, this will only impact the jet function which by RG consistency should still have a BFKL type evolution.
 This entails defining and computing jet functions at higher orders in the Glauber Hamiltonian and summing the series leading to possibly an AMY (\cite{Arnold:2002ja}) type formalism, albeit with a BFKL resummation implemented at each order.

 \item The Debye mass scale $m_D$ is comparable to the scale of the temperature.
 This is relatively straightforward to address in that we need to keep the complete $m_D$ dependence which will likely lead to a massive version of the BFKL equation.